 Children and Families Act 2014

 The Children and Families Act 2014 received Royal Assent on the 13 March 2014 which is the final step required for a parliamentary bill to become law.
-For more detailed information with regard to the Children and Families Act please click here.
+Visit Children and Families Act for more information.

-A more co-ordinated assessment process - new 0-25 Education, Health and Care Plan.
+- a more co-ordinated assessment process - new 0 to 25 Education, Health and Care Plan

-New statutory protections for young people aged 16-25 years - stronger focus on preparing for adulthood.
+- new statutory protections for young people aged 16 to 25 years - stronger focus on preparing for adulthood

 - offer of a personal budget for families and young people with a plan extending choice and control over their support